ast-fortiss-tum/cam2sim/README.md

 The scripts in this folder compare the outputs of the simulation step against ground-truth produced from the real recording, and quantify how close the simulated views and the simulated drives are to the real ones.
 Each script is **independent** and corresponds to a different evaluation:

-- Copy newly produced Step 5D drives into the validation directory
+- Collect everything Step 6 needs into a single self-contained `data/data_for_validation/` directory
 - Compare semantic segmentation maps (real vs CARLA replay)
 - Compute driving-quality metrics (Min-Frechet distance, corridor violation, steering jitter)
 - Plot all trajectories on an OpenStreetMap basemap (utility)